zarhouti-haitam/Double-Dragon-Game/README.md

   cd build
   make all (The Makefile Is already All SET UP )
   Enjoy the Game and Bring Back the Childhood Vibes ...
+  Ps: Use ZQSD for moovements
+  P for Punch
+  K for Kick
+  T for Twist-Kick
+  M for Jump Kick
+  U for Upper-Cut
+  N for Knee-Kick

 ⚠️ Note